Chhut Serey Vannthong

 Chhut Serey Vannthong is a Cambodian martial artist that competes professionally in the Cambodian sport of Kun Khmer.
 He is a member of Cambodia's national Kun Khmer team.
 The Kampuchea Thmey Daily previously listed him as a top 10 Kun Khmer boxer in early 2023.
 The Kampuchea Thmey Daily listed him as a top 10 Kun Khmer boxer for 2024.
+Chhut Serey Vannthong was listed as a top 5 Kun Khmer fighter at 60 kg in 2025 by CSB Sport.